Modern History Playlist

 |---|---|---|

-| 19th century | British trade attempts | Repeatedly blocked by Tibet |
+| 19th century | British trade attempts | Repeatedly blocked by Tibet, increasing frustration. |

-| 1903–04 | Younghusband Expedition | British forced entry into Lhasa |
+| 1903–04 | Younghusband Expedition | British forced entry into Lhasa ; military subjugation. |

-| 1904 | Treaty of Lhasa | Opened Tibet to trade, indemnity imposed, restricted foreign relations |
+| 1904 | Treaty of Lhasa | Opened Tibet to trade, indemnity imposed , restricted foreign relations. |

 Fun Facts